clairey-zx81/json-model/README.md

 - JSON Model Python: _5,960_ µs/check (about 6 ms)

-JSON Model Compiler outperforms the fastest JSON Schema library 4:1, and the JavaScript code is still slightly faster than the C++ library.
+JSON Model Compiler outperforms the fastest JSON Schema library 4:1, and the JavaScript code is 10% faster than the C++ library.

 ## More Information